 Tasha Nicolé Burton

 Tasha Nicolé (pronounced Ni-koh-lay) (b.
 1981) is a photographer currently residing in St. Louis, MO.
 Her photography primarily consists of macro, lifestyle, and documentary photography.
-Additionally, she loves nature, journalism and portrait photography.
+Additionally, she loves nature, journalism, and portrait photography.
 Her most recent solo show Transitions which includes three bodies of work: Food of the Youths, Ripple Wave Shadow and Ashes explored packaging waste from school children in her neighborhood and the production process of her former business, respectively.
-Currently, she is beginning her latest work, R is for Racism: How ABC Books Taught Children To Hate, a photo-documentary of vintage alphabet books that display oppressive images of minorities.
+She recently debuted her latest work, R is for Racism: How ABC Books Taught Children To Hate, a photo-documentary of vintage alphabet and children’s books that display oppressive images of minorities.

 2017 Butter Blank Space, St. Louis, MO